Fairfield Stadium, Sports stadium in Huntington, United States.

 The stadium brought neighbors together through football games and local tournaments where families gathered to watch their teams play.
 These events were part of the community's rhythm and gave people a shared sporting tradition.

-After the stadium was demolished in 2004, part of the original locker room was incorporated into Marshall University's Forensic Science Center.
-This unexpected transformation shows how pieces of sports history found new purpose.
+After the demolition, part of the original locker room was built into Marshall University's Forensic Science Center.
+A piece of the old stadium now lives on inside a completely different building.

 The community of curious travelers